Your guide to the essentials of Insurance Premium Tax

 What exactly is Insurance Premium Tax?
-Here’s a run-down of everything you need to know and how it affects you.
+Here’s a run-down of the key things you need to know and how it affects you.

-Insurance Premium Tax (IPT) is a tax on insurers, like VAT, that applies to most general UK insurance premiums 1 or potential premiums.
+Insurance Premium Tax (IPT) is a tax on insurers, like VAT, that applies to most general UK insurance premiums.
 After your insurance provider collects the premium from you, the tax is paid directly to the Government.

 Currently, there are two rates of IPT.
 The first is a standard 12% is charged on home, car or pet insurance.